Disaster Recovery Advocate

 Chief Executive Officer

 Virginia Knowlton Marcus joined DRNC in September 2018.
 She is a nationally recognized disability rights attorney who has been advocating for disability rights at the federal, state, local and international levels for 25 years.
 Her prior positions include executive director at Disability Rights Maryland, director of legal advocacy and director of public policy at Disability Rights California, and executive director at the Joseph P. Kennedy, Jr. Foundation.
 Her relevant experience includes leadership positions on the National Disability Rights Network Board of Directors.
 Knowlton Marcus earned her J.D. and B.A. at the University of California, Davis.
-She was thrilled to join the great team at DRNC in September 2018.

 Nick Lett was born and raised in Sanford, NC, where his family owned and operated Lee Builder Mart for three generations.
 He received his bachelor’s degree from UNC-Wilmington and a diploma in paralegal technology from Central Carolina Community College.
 Prior to joining DRNC, Lett worked in his family’s business for eight years and then as a paralegal for a law firm in Lillington for two years.
 Lett has family members affected by hearing impairment, Obsessive Compulsive Disorder, depression and Myasthenia Gravis.
 He considers it a privilege to be a part of an organization that supports and advocates for people with disabilities.